 How does private equity work?

-Similarly to venture capital firms, private equity firms raise pools of capital from investors called limited partners (LPs).
+Similarly to venture capital firms, private equity (PE) firms raise pools of capital from investors called limited partners (LPs).
 These include institutional investors like pension funds and insurance companies, as well as family offices and high net worth individuals.
 The PE fund managers also tend to put some of their own capital into the fund to ensure they have ‘skin in the game’.

 PE firms then use the money they raise to invest in established businesses that appear poised for growth or improvement.
 They may purchase a company outright or buy an equity stake in the company.
 Following investment, many PE investors take a hands-on role.
 They help the management team to grow the business by providing advice and support in areas such as strategy, financial management, and operations.
 PE investors are often highly experienced in helping businesses to execute growth strategies and have a lot to offer in terms of expertise, skills, and connections.